- It runs on all platforms supported by SDL2.

 A automatically generated version of the documentation can be found here: eszfw.de

-This project is in development.
-I will enhance it gradually, mainly as a tool to my own use.
-To see it in action, take a look at Tau Ceti: a cross-platform 2D sci-fi themed tech demo which I develop to test this framework.
+If you wanna see the previous version in action, take a look at Tau Ceti: a sci-fi themed tech demo which I develop to test this engine.

 An Android version of Tau Ceti is available on Google Play: